yiyansun/GeoAI/labs/lab02/readme.md

 ## ✅ Deliverables

-All deliverables must be submitted via **Canvas Discussion Board**, under the thread corresponding to this lab (e.g., “Lab  01”).
+All deliverables must be submitted via **Canvas Discussion Board**, under the thread corresponding to this lab.
 Your Canvas post for this lab should look like:

 ```
 My Colab Notebook: https://colab.research.google.com/drive/your_unique_link_here